-SB 151 – Voter Education Reform
+SB 151 – Voter Education Reform -- SIGNED INTO LAW

-This bill authorizes an officer in a voter-nominated office who is subject to a recall election to have the officer’s party preference identified on the ballot and also ensures voters receive their voter nonpartisan county voter information guide prior to receiving their vote-by-mail ballot.
+This bill authorizes an officer in a voter-nominated office who is subject to a recall election to have the officer’s party preference identified on the ballot and also ensures voters receive their nonpartisan county voter information guide prior to receiving their vote-by-mail ballot.

 SB 370 – Transparent Discovery for Court Cases -- SIGNED INTO LAW

-This bill would require all documents produced in response to a demand for inspection, copying, testing, or sampling to be identified with the documents' specific request number.
+Requires all documents produced in response to a demand for inspection, copying, testing, or sampling to be identified with the documents' specific request number.

-SB 390 – School Security Training
+SB 390 – School Safety Training -- SIGNED INTO LAW

-This bill requires all school security officers, regardless of the number of hours worked per week, to complete an annual school safety-training course.
+Requires all school security officers, regardless of the number of hours worked per week, to complete an annual school safety-training course.

-SB 400 – Electric Bike Program
+SB 400 – Electric Bike Program -- SIGNED INTO LAW

-This bill expands the definition of ‘mobility options’ in the California’s Clean Cars 4 All Program to include access to vouchers for electric bicycles and bicycle sharing.
+Expands the definition of ‘mobility options’ in the California’s Clean Cars 4 All Program to include access to vouchers for electric bicycles and bicycle sharing.

-SB 439 – Wiretap Expansion and Police Accountability
+SB 439 – Wiretap Expansion and Police Accountability -- SIGNED INTO LAW

-This bill authorizes peace officers or federal law enforcement officers to disclose the contents of wire or electronic communication if they relate to some serious felonies or to a crime involving a peace officer disclosed in an administrative or disciplinary hearing.
+Authorizes peace officers or federal law enforcement officers to disclose the contents of wire or electronic communication if they relate to some serious felonies or to a crime involving a peace officer disclosed in an administrative or disciplinary hearing.

 Addresses both the housing and homeless crisis by exempting from the California Environmental Quality Act projects related to the conversion of a motel into supportive or transitional housing that is linked to supportive services.

-SB 481 – State Military Inspector General
+SB 481 – State Military Inspector General -- SIGNED INTO LAW

-This bill establishes the California Military Department Inspector General’s position as a principal advisor to the Adjutant General instead of as a subordinate, and revises the investigative process by requiring that the Inspector General conduct an interview with the individuals filing the complaint if they request it.
+Establishes the California Military Department Inspector General’s position as a principal advisor to the Adjutant General instead of as a subordinate, and revises the investigative process by requiring that the Inspector General conduct an interview with the individuals filing the complaint if they request it.

-SB 505 – Presidential Candidate Requirements
+SB 505 – Presidential Candidate Requirements -- SIGNED INTO LAW

-This bill specifies the criteria that a “recognized candidate” must meet in order to appear on the California presidential primary ballot.
+Specifies the criteria that a “recognized candidate” must meet in order to appear on the California presidential primary ballot.
 This bill also extends the deadline by which the Secretary of State is required to announce and distribute the names of recognized candidates.

-SB 544 – State Bar Applicant Privacy
+SB 544 – State Bar Applicant Privacy -- SIGNED INTO LAW

-This bill prohibits the staff of the State Bar or members of the examining committee, in reviewing whether an applicant is of good moral character, from reviewing the person’s medical records relating to mental health.
+Prohibits the staff of the State Bar or members of the examining committee, in reviewing whether an applicant is of good moral character, from reviewing the person’s medical records relating to mental health.

-SB 576 – Coastal Erosion Data Collection
+SB 576 – Coastal Erosion Data Collection -- SIGNED INTO LAW

-This bill requires California to develop and implement a coastal climate adaptation, infrastructure, and readiness program designed to improve the climate change resiliency of the state’s coastal communities, infrastructure, and habitat.
+Requires California to develop and implement a coastal climate adaptation, infrastructure, and readiness program designed to improve the climate change resiliency of the state’s coastal communities, infrastructure, and habitat.

-SB 696 – “Independent” Political Parties
+SB 696 – “Independent” Political Parties -- VETOED